Amina Hamza Bazaar: History

 The year the marketplace came into being is not clear.
 But by all accounts, it was during the rule of the Nawab that the market got its present basic form and name.

 According to the most credible version of history, the land on which Aminabad stands belonged to Rani Jai Kunwar Pandey.
 The Rani, besides being a vassal of the Mughals, was also a great associate of Khadija Khanam's, the Begum (wife) of the first Nawab of Awadh, Saadat Khan Burhan-ul-Mulk, who was also the Grand-Wazir of the Mughal Empire.

 The Rani constructed a Mosque on the mentioned land of Aminabad, and gifted it to her good ally, the wife of the Nawab.
 This 18th-century Mosque, known as Padain Ki Masjid (The Brahmin Woman's Mosque), still currently stands in Aminabad to this day.
 The Maqbara of Begum Khadija Khanam was also constructed in front of the masjid, but since has been lost to the vagaries of time, though the grave is still merely visible.

 By the time the Nawabs moved their court from Faizabad to Lucknow, the site had become the center of activity and irregular commerce.
 It was a part of the city known as Masarratganj.
 The actual land on which Aminabad later was built on had passed under the possession of Sikandar Shikoh, a son of the Mughal emperor Shah Alam II.
 After the death of Sikandar Shikoh his wife became custodian of the property in Masarratganj and she sold it for Rs.2800/- to Nawab Imdad Husain Khan Aminuddaulah, who was the Prime Minister of Nawab Amjad Ali Shah, the fourth Nawab of Lucknow.
 This was around the 1840s.

 Aminuddaulah was a visionary, who took upon the task of metamorphosing the area into a developed zone.
 Over the following years, concrete houses, shops and parks replaced the thatched huts and ramshackle shelters in the open fields.
 Traders, craftsmen and entertainers were encouraged to set up their establishments there.

-Four gates had been erected on all the four sides, and each gate had an adjoining mosque.
+Four gates had been erected on all four sides, and each gate had an adjoining mosque.
 The biggest gate, known as "Kalaan Phatak" was at the main crossing.
 The mosque near it was also called "Kalaan Phatak Masjid".
 Towards the west was the smaller Khurd Gate near Mehra Cinema on Gwynne Road.
-The gates no longer exist, but the mosques are still intact, and are known by their original names.
+The gates no longer exist, but the mosques are still intact and are known by their original names.
 Aminuddaulah also initiated the construction of a big park in the area within the rows of the newly opened shops during this timespan.